 Both categories contain lighter fabrics that will give you a more casual look and make you feel more comfortable in warmer weather, but they convey different messages.

-Technical fabrics make you look more athletic, so they’re great for barbecues where you might throw the football around or otherwise get active.
+Technical fabrics like the kind Public Rec use in their Elevate Polo (a personal favorite) make you look more athletic, so they’re great for barbecues where you might throw the football around or otherwise get active.